Code-Institute-Submissions/milestone2/README.md

 #### Manual Testing

 The main tests that were carried out were by physically using the game.
 The first test was to make sure the game looked the same across multiple devices.
 This was achieved with Chrome's developer tools, and using my phone and tablet to access the game.
+I had to add media queries to the css for device widths and in some cases the device orientation (portrait / landscape).

 After each part of functionality was built it was tested by playing the game.
-I came across a problem at first when I used setInterval.
+I came across a problem at first when I used setInterval in gameSequenceGen.
 As setInterval fires at the given interval wether the function has preformed or not, this became a problem when the colours lit up too quickly or not at all.
 I fixed this by using a recursive setTimeout instead as it was more reliable.

 I tested the scoring, making sure every level I went up,the score also moved in the correct increment.
+To make the level display corectly, I added a simple if statement to check wether the level was greater than 10, if it wasn't then a '0' was palce before the level number.
+This made the display look more like the physical LED counters on the real game.

 Another problem I had was when the reset button was pressed during the startSequence setTimeout loop or the gameSequence setTimeout loop.
 After each interval the index variable was set to go up by one each time until it had reached the same length as the sequence.
 If the reset button was pressed during this time the index would keep going up by one forever, this caused the game to behave erratically.
-To fix this problem I disabled the reset button during the startSequence and added an else if clause to the gameSequence setTimeout loop.
+To fix this problem I disabled the reset button during the startSequence and added an 'else if' clause to the gameSequence setTimeout loop.

 One other problem I have not been able to solve is most browsers on mobile disable autoplay.
 This means when you play the game on a mobile device the sounds play when you click a button, or there is user interaction, but they will not play on their own.
 As Simon is playing the gameSequence, there is no sound.